-The basis of the question answering system is the LaSIE information extraction system.
-In the previous Sheffield question answering systems entered at TREC, LaSIE was used unchanged from the version entered in the seventh Message Understanding Conference (MUC-7) evaluation [8].
-LaSIE operates inside the GATE platform [4], and as a new version of GATE has become available [3] since our participation in TREC-9, LaSIE has been ported to use the new version and this has required a few minor changes.
+The basis of the question answering system is the LaSIE information extraction system, originally developed to participate in the Message Understanding Conference evaluations [8].
+LaSIE operates inside the GATE platform [4], and as a new version of GATE has become available [3] since our participation in TREC-9, LaSIE has been ported to use the new version, leading to a few minor changes.